xianmingbai/Bai_Early_Career_Paper_1/README.md

 # Bai_Early_Career_Repository
-This repository contains published data available to interested readers
+This repository contains related data for the published paper.